 We train the encoder to maximize the similarity of $\bm{z}_i$ with all the positive examples, while at the same time making it dis-similar from the negative examples.
 We leverage ideas from contrastive learning \citep{chen2020simple, he2020momentum}, and minimize the following objective:

 with scalar temperature parameter $\tau > 0$.
 Here $\bm{z}_p$ and $\bm{z}_n$ are normalized encoder outputs of representations from the positive and negative groups, respectively.
-It is important to notice that we do not alter the original model representations, and the only trainable parameters are the encoder $e$'s parameters, $\theta$.
+It is important to notice that we do not alter the original model representations, and the only trainable parameters are the encoder $e$ parameters, $\theta$.
 Our work uses negative examples and a trainable encoder for constructing a similarity measure.
-We evaluate these two aspects in the experimental section, and show that using negative examples is an important aspect of our method.
-We show that the combination of the two leads to a similarity measure with superior results over current similarity measures.
+We evaluate these two aspects in the experimental section and show that using negative examples is an important aspect of our method.
+Combining the two leads to a similarity measure that outperforms current measures.